themanager.org

 Directory

 Mining Knowledge-Sharing Sites for Viral Marketing Viral marketing takes advantage of networks of influence among customers to inexpensively achieve large changes in behavior.
-Our research seeks to put it on a firmer footing by mining these networks from data, building probabilistic models of them, and using these models to choose the best viral marketing plan. pdf-file
+Our research seeks to put it on a firmer footing by mining these networks from data, building probabilistic models of them, and using these models to choose the best viral marketing plan.

 Spread a cold, catch a customer Lists some low-cost ways to motivate your customers and visitors to do the marketing for you